stanleySimeon/TODOLIST/README.md

 # 📖 TODO LIST <a name="about-project"></a>

-**TODO LIST** is a simple web application that allows users to create projects and to-do tasks and organize them.
-The project is built using JavaScript, HTML, and Tailwind CSS.
-The project is part of the Microverse curriculum.
-The goal of this project is to learn how to use webpack and ES6 modules, to set up a javascript application made of different modules using webpack, and to use proper ES6 syntax.
+**TODO LIST** The To-Do List is a user-friendly web application designed to display a task list, allowing you to add and remove tasks as needed.
+It is crafted using modern web technologies, such as JavaScript with WebPack Configuration, to provide a seamless and efficient experience.

 ## 🛠 Built With <a name="built-with"></a>